 Research and development expense.
-Research and development expense increased by \$1.9 million to \$11.5 million for the three months ended March 31, 2013 from \$9.6 million for the three months ended March 31, 2012, an increase of 20%.
-The increase in research and development expenses was primarily attributable to an
+Research and development expenses increased by \$13.5 million to \$54.5 million in 2013 from \$41.0 million in 2012, an increase of 33%.
+The increase in research and development expense was primarily attributable to an increase of \$7.3 million in external services and \$6.2 million in internal expenses.
+The increase in external services in 2013 was primarily attributable to the following:

-- approximately \$0.6 million for external drug discovery efforts, primarily chemistry optimization, for our glutaminase research program; - approximately \$0.2 million for external IND-enabling preclinical studies and manufacturing activities for our lead product candidate targeting IDH2; and - approximately \$0.2 million of costs related to development candidate-enabling preclinical pharmacology and toxicology studies for our lead product candidates targeting PK deficiency and IDH1.
+- approximately \$2.7 million of costs related to external IND-enabling preclinical studies and manufacturing activities for our lead product candidates targeting IDH1 and PK deficiency; - approximately \$1.3 million for external drug discovery efforts, primarily chemistry optimization and pharmacology, for our glutaminase research program; - · approximately \$0.5 million for external phase 1 clinical studies and manufacturing activities for our lead product candidate targeting IDH2; and - approximately \$2.8 million of costs related to other early research and platform programs;